IvanGH2/datingapp/README.md

 There's one key difference in the configuration between running the app in the IDE and outside of the IDE.
 For IDE, you should uncomment ngd.ext-resource.location=static/user/images/ entry in /resources/config/application-ngd.properties, whereas outside of the IDE you should uncomment ngd.ext-resource.location=file:///C:/ngd-app/user/images/

+Note that for new users an activation email will not be sent unless you provide the info for your mail server in application-ngd.properties.
+If you can't find a free mail server, then you can still mimic user activation by updating the active column to true in the ngd_user table ( update ngd_user set active=true where id=someId )

 4. Setting up your database

 The file dating-app-ddl.sql contains all the necessary sql to build your Postgresql database.
 You will still need to modify the datasource.ngd.jdbc-url entry to match your connetion details.